About Voya Financial, Inc.

-The company has more than $460 billion in assets under management or administration; the majority is held in its Retirement and Investment Management segments.
+The company has more than $270 billion in assets under management or administration; the majority is held in its Investment Management segment.

 Sales and Marketing

 Voya targets its products and services to a range of customers including retirement plan sponsors and participants, institutional and retail investors, corporate and professional employee benefits providers, insurance policyholders, and annuity contract and IRA holders.
 Industries that it typically pursues include small- and medium-sized companies and large corporations, educational institutions, healthcare organizations, non-profits, state and local governments, and consumers.